Sun Ce: Chinese opera

 In Peking opera, Sun Ce's role is usually that of a hero or tragic hero, while his brother, Sun Quan is usually portrayed as a villain at worst or self-seeking at best.
 Several operas even toy with the idea that Sun Quan had Sun Ce assassinated so that he could take control of the warlord state, though there is no historical evidence to support this view.
 In the opera Fenghuang Er Qiao, Sun Ce borrows 3,000 troops from Yuan Shu and allies with the Qiao army, which is led by the Two Qiaos.
 Sun Ce, the protagonist of the opera, eventually gains Da Qiao's hand in marriage through a martial arts contest with the help of Zhou Yu and Xiao Qiao.

 Film and television

 In the 1983 Shaw Brothers Studio film The Weird Man, Sun Ce has Yu Ji executed and the sorcerer becomes a vengeful ghost.
-In this film Sun Ce is portrayed as the anti-hero and Yu Ji as the hero due to the controversy between them in the novel.
-The 1993 Hong Kong film Ninja in Ancient China is also adapted from this story except Yu Ji's apprentices try to avenge him.
+In this film, Sun Ce is portrayed as the anti-hero and Yu Ji as the hero due to the controversy between them in the novel.
+The 1993 Hong Kong film Ninja in Ancient China is also adapted from this story, except that Yu Ji's apprentices try to avenge him in this film.

 Sha Yi portrayed Sun Ce in the 2010 Chinese television series Three Kingdoms.